dotnet/runtime/Documentation/design-docs/dllmap.md

 ### Interaction with Dllmap

-#### Mono combability
+#### Mono compatibility
 Dllmap should be easy to use.
 It’s possible to achieve this easily by keeping Mono-compatible style of XML mapping configuration file.
 It’s described [here](http://www.mono-project.com/docs/advanced/pinvoke/dllmap/).
-Thanks to combability with Mono, users will be able to migrate from Mono’s Dllmap to .NET Core cross-platform applications.
+Thanks to compatibility with Mono, users will be able to migrate from Mono’s Dllmap to .NET Core cross-platform applications.

 #### Flexibility
 For users, who want to manage their cross-platform dll imports in their own way, dll-load specific events will be exposed.
 Users will be able to subscribe to these events and implement any loading policies.
 Details are described in the Design section.